-9. Sequence of the Parts of the Programme.
-The sequence of the various parts of the programme of mechanical translation is shown diagramatically in fig. 9.1.
+The sequence of the various parts of the programme of mechanical translation is shown diagrammatically in Fig. 5.

-Separate parts of the program are applied in a sequence which in the vast majority of cases ensures development of the indications needed for the fulfilment of the subsequent operations.
-The role of the separate programmes is obvious from their names (Fig. 9.1) Only two parts of the programme need some explanations, they are the "syntax" and the "change of word order".
+Separate parts of the programme are applied in a sequence which, in the vast majority of cases, ensures development of the indications needed for the fulfilment of the subsequent operations.
+The role of the separate programmes is obvious from their names (see Fig. 5).
+Only two parts of the programme need some explanations; they are the 'syntax' and the 'change of word order'.

-The "syntax" part of the programme breaks up complex sentences into clauses, by placing the following marks: beginning, end, end-beginning of clauses, punctuation marks.
+The 'syntax' part of the programme breaks up complex sentences info clauses, by placing the following marks: beginning, end, end-beginning of clauses, and punctuation marks.

-The "change of word order" part rearranges the words in accordance with the rules of the Russian grammar.
+The 'change of word order' part rearranges the words in accordance with the rules of Russian grammar.

-Repetition of the "verbs" part is necessary because the verb indications cannot be worked out completely until the "syntax", "numericals", "nouns" and "adjectives" parts of the programme are fulfilled.
-Application of the "verbs" part before these parts of the programme is necessary because some of the information on verbs, obtained as a result of the first application of this part of the programme, is needed for the "syntax", "numerals", "nouns" and "adjectives" parts.
+Repetition of the 'verbs' part is necessary because the verb indications cannot be worked out completely until the 'syntax', 'numerals', 'nouns' and 'adjectives' parts of the programme are fulfilled.
+Application of the 'verbs' part before these parts of the programme is necessary because some of the information on verbs, obtained as a result of the first application of this part of the programme, is needed for the 'syntax', 'numerals', 'nouns' and 'adjectives' parts.